DRAFT January 31, 2007 | Download PDF

 Domain I. Mental Healthcare Context

-A. The interpreter will demonstrate knowledge of abnormal psychology and common diagnoses, esp. specific psychological disorders that have significant implications for communication and interpreting.
+A. The interpreter will demonstrate knowledge of abnormal psychology and common diagnoses, especially specific psychological disorders that have significant implications for communication and interpreting.

 1. DSM IV Classifications/Axes.